When is the underlying space of an orbifold a manifold?: Introduction

-for a pseudoreflection group $\Gamma_{ps}$ and Poincar\'e groups $P_i<SO(4)$, $i=1,\ldots,k$, such that the factors act in pairwise orthogonal spaces and such that $n>4$ $(n>5)$ if $k=1$. \end{thmAB} In particular, Theorem A shows that the underlying space of an orbifold is a topological manifold if and only if all local groups have this special form.
+In particular, the underlying space of an orbifold is a topological manifold if and only if all local groups (see Section \ref{sec:Riemannian_orbifolds}) have this special form, answering a question published by Davis \cite[p.~9]{MR2883685}.

-It follows from Mikha\^ilova's work, the double suspension theorem and the generalized Poincar\'e conjecture that $\R^n/\Gamma$ is homeomorphic to $\R^n$ for all groups described in the theorem.
-To show the corresponding assertion in case of Theorem B one also needs to know that isotropy groups of pseudoreflection groups are again pseudoreflection groups.

-The proof to show that there are no other examples is divided into three steps.
-In the first step we observe that if $S^{n-1}/\Gamma$ is homeomorphic to $S^{n-1}$, then $\R^n/\Gamma$ is homeomorphic to $\R^n$ and so, in particular, the quotient space $\R^n/\Gamma$ is a homology manifold.
-Using this observation we deduce that strata of $\R^n/\Gamma$ that are not contained in the closure of any higher dimensional singular stratum either have codimension two or codimension four and that the corresponding local groups are either cyclic groups or Poincar\'e groups.
-These local groups appear as subgroups of $\Gamma$ fixing certain maximal subspaces of $\R^n$.
-Taking $\Gamma'$ to be the normal subgroup of $\Gamma$ generated by all of them, we obtain a ``sufficiently large'' normal subgroup of $\Gamma$ generated by pseudoreflections and Poincar\'e groups.
-A key ingredient in this step is a theorem by Zassenhaus characterizing the binary icosahedral group.

-In the second step we use an elementary fact about spherical triangles and the specific geometric structure of the 600-cell, i.e. the orbit of one point under the action $P \curvearrowright S^3$, to show that the pseudoreflection group and all Poincar\'e groups generating $\Gamma'$ act in pairwise orthogonal spaces.

-Finally, in the last step we show inductively that $\Gamma/\Gamma' \curvearrowright S^{n-1}/\Gamma'$ is a free action on a homology sphere.
-From this we deduce that $\Gamma/\Gamma'$ is a perfect group with periodic Tate cohomology whose homology groups vanish in dimensions $i=1,\ldots,n-1$.
-Such groups are classified and the classification allows us to identify $\Gamma/\Gamma'$ as a trivial group.
-Consequently, $\Gamma$ coincides with $\Gamma'$ and has thus a form as described in our theorem.

-Before starting to carry out these steps explicitly, we remind of some necessary concepts and results.
+The if direction of Theorem A is a corollary of the double suspension theorem (see Theorem \ref{thm:double_suspension_theorem}), the generalized Poincar\'e conjecture and the result of \cite{Lange1} (see Section \ref{sec:if_dir}).
+This paper is mainly concerned with the proof of the \emph{only if} statement.
+Roughly speaking, this proof is divided into four steps.
+The case of manifolds without boundary is treated in the first three steps.
+The general case is treated in the last step.